Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-the volumes of $f_k^*H\cap K$ counted with multiplicities are uniformly bounded. \end{defi}
+volumes of $f_k^*H\cap K$ counted with multiplicities are uniformly bounded for $k\gg 1$. \end{defi}

-\begin{rema} \rm This notion is weaker than weak convergence because $A$ can have components of codimension one.
+\begin{rema} \rm This notion is strictly weaker than the weak convergence because $A$ can have components of codimension one, and remark that the item (\slii is automatically satisfied by a weakly converging sequence, because divisors $f^*H$ extend from $U\setminus A$ to $U$ and if they have bounded volume on compacts of $U\setminus A$ then the same is true on compacts of $U$.
+All this obviously follows from the ingredients involved in the proof of Bishop's compactness theorem, see \cite{Bi} or \cite{St}.
 It might be convenient to add to $A$ the indeterminacy set of $f$ and then, see Remark \ref{weak-rem}, $f_k$ will converge to $f$ uniformly on compacts of $U\setminus A$ as holomorphic mappings.
-Condition (\slii is also satisfied for a weakly converging sequence, because divisors $f^*H$ extend from $U\setminus A$ to $U$ and if they have bounded volume on compacts of $U\setminus A$ then the same is true on compacts of $U$.
-All this obviously follows from the ingredients involved in the proof of Bishop's compactness theorem, see \cite{St}. \end{rema}